victoryforphil/bucket-streamer/docs/tasks/stage1_task_07_axum_server.md

 #[derive(Clone)]
 pub struct AppState {
     pub config: Arc<Config>,
-    // Storage and other shared state added in Task 11 }
+    // Storage and pipeline components added in Task 11 }

 /// Create the Axum router with all routes